johniwasz/whetstone.chatgpt/README.md

     Model = ChatGPT35Models.Turbo,
     Messages = new List<ChatGPTChatCompletionMessage>()
         {
-            new ChatGPTChatCompletionMessage()
-            {
-                Role = MessageRole.System,
-                Content = "You are a helpful assistant."
-            },
-            new ChatGPTChatCompletionMessage()
-            {
-                Role = MessageRole.User,
-                Content = "Who won the world series in 2020?"
-            },
-            new ChatGPTChatCompletionMessage()
-            {
-                Role = MessageRole.Assistant,
-                Content = "The Los Angeles Dodgers won the World Series in 2020."
+            new ChatGPTChatCompletionMessage(ChatGPTMessageRoles.System, "You are a helpful assistant."), new ChatGPTChatCompletionMessage(ChatGPTMessageRoles.User, "Who won the world series in 2020?"), new ChatGPTChatCompletionMessage(ChatGPTMessageRoles.Assistant, "The Los Angeles Dodgers won the World Series in 2020."), new ChatGPTChatCompletionMessage(ChatGPTMessageRoles.User, "Where was it played?")
-            },
-            new ChatGPTChatCompletionMessage()
-            {
-                Role = MessageRole.User,
-                Content = "Where was it played?"
-            }
         },
     Temperature = 0.9f,
     MaxTokens = 100